-Our forests are a valuable driver of the provincial economy.
+Our forests are a valuable driver in the provincial economy.
 We are actively working with stakeholders to support the industry and revitalize our forests.

 In Budget 2023, \$3.8 million is allocated to plant more than six million trees.

-And, another \$5 million will go towards protecting forests from spruce boardroom.
+S. COADY: And, another \$5 million will go towards protecting forests from spruce budworm.